-By the end of the week they have all learned about all of the countries by researching, discussing, writing, and listening to presentations.
+By the end of the week, you will have all learned about the country by researching, discussing, and writing.
 It’s a fun way to bring other cultures and places a little closer to home.

 Read the interesting facts to each other, presentation-style.
 See if some of the things you found out overlap.
 Did you find any information or fun facts that no one else in your family did?

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.